bsnodin/bsnodin.github.io/research_articles/investigating_how_technology/index.md

 # Final thoughts

-Megan and I are both happy to be contacted with thoughts, feedback, and questions either here in the comments or privately via a DM.
-If there’s enough interest, I’d consider publicly sharing more materials from this project (e.g. python notebooks, or additional figures to support claims).
+{: #Final_thoughts}

 Neither Megan nor I currently have plans to continue with this work in the near future, but I think work in this area has the potential to be very valuable.
 I’d be interested in hearing from you if you’re interested in collaborating or otherwise taking this work further.
-One possibility would be collaborating with someone to turn this work into a journal article, if someone is keen to help with that.

 ## Directions for further work